What Is a Bump-Up Certificate of Deposit?

 A few years ago, a Pennsylvania couple went on a spending spree when their bank accidentally deposited $120,000 in their account instead of a business’ account due to a teller error.
 The couple bought various vehicles with the money and also gave $15,000 away to friends in need.

 The bank requested that the couple return the money and then reversed the transfer, causing an overdraft on the couple’s account of over $100,000.
 The couple was eventually convicted of theft, sentenced to seven years’ probation, 100 hours of community service, and ordered to repay the money they stole.
-Surely, this is a good example of why there’s no such thing as free money in this situation.
+This is a good example of why there’s no such thing as free money in this situation.

 When Should I Report the Error?